One Market Plaza San Francisco,

 The company fails to disclose what specific targets they aim to achieve within the next 10 years.
 The few targets they have are very vague and do not have a quantifiable number to determine whether Visa is actually progressing towards their targets.

-Additionally, Visa saw an increase in use of energy by 4.5% due to expansion of their operations.
+Additionally, Visa saw an increase in the use of energy by 4.5% due to the expansion of their operations.
 This demonstrates that they have not made any innovative strides in their supply chain capabilities to become more efficient and sustainable.

 Despite their minimal efforts on reporting, Visa has been listed on the Dow Jones Index and FTSE4Good.
 In addition, the company holds several certificates and complies with some of the UN Sustainable Development Goals.

-Visa has been rated a D.
+Visa has been rated a C.

 Analyst Outlook: Neutral